 - Freshen up with lemon – add a fresh, clean smell by grinding small pieces of lemon peel

 Now that you have a clean garbage disposal that is odor-free, try to keep it that way with regular cleaning.
-Prevention is always better than repair or replacement.

 Got some tips we haven’t thought of for garbage disposal cleaning?
 Please contact us to pass them along and we will share them.